 After a couple of hits (Sandra refused to partake as usual), C started asking me questions.
 She wanted to know how I felt about myself and the magazine.
 Even though her questions seemed awfully personal, I decided to go along for the ride.
 Suddenly, I was Ralph Bellamy, the actor who talked with a gravely voice.
 I learned later, he was still alive at the time of this experience.
 Talking as Ralph, gravely voice and all, I started telling C things like, “I’m tired and I don’t want to do this anymore (publish the magazine).
 I’ve worked long enough and hard enough in my life; all I want to do is retire and be left alone.”

-Each box contained an old person (I was 39 years old at the time).
+Each box in my chest cavity contained an old person (I was 39 years old at the time).
 Some people sat against the side wall of their box with their legs pulled up while others faced straight out with their legs dangling over the edge.
 Some of the women wore short cotton summer dresses with nylon stockings rolled down to their ankles.
 Other women wore bathrobes and muumuus.
 The men were in retirement-home garb too.
 Some wore bathrobes and others wore pajamas or sweats.
-Some people looked like they had suffered strokes while others appeared to be suffering from plain old age or dementia.
+Some people looked like they had suffered strokes while others appeared to be suffering from old age and dementia.
 Many were drooling.
 Most looked distant as they waited to die.
 They all looked tired and done with life.
 Did this scene, these people, represent the current state of my psyche?

-With our combined strength, we burst through the back wall of my chest like it was made of thin glass or plastic.
+With our combined strength, we burst through the back wall of my chest cavity like it was made of thin glass or plastic.
 Sensing immanent danger, the old people in the shadow boxes straightened up in visible alarm.
 Once again observing events from outside the powerful young intruder, I watched in awe as he grew larger and quickly advanced into the center of the room.
 In one swift motion he came to an abrupt stop and raised his giant arms, sweeping aside every last one of the old people as if they were of no further use.

 Although I suspected C was intentionally, and lovingly, performing therapy on me, I didn’t ask her if it was intentional or spontaneous.
 Whatever it was, it gave me insight into my current state of mind and hope for the future.
-At this time in my life, I was in terrible shape physically, mentally and economically.
+At this time in my life, I was in terrible shape physically, mentally, and economically.
 After C left for the airport later that day, I realized I didn’t know much about her other than she emigrated from Germany and, since moving to the United States, she had lived in Florida and Pennsylvania.

-The next morning, after Sandra and the kids left for work and school, my thoughts returned to the amazing experience of the day before.
+The next morning, after Sandra and the kids left for work and school, my thoughts returned to the amazing experience the day before.
 In my imagination, I rejoined the powerful young man behind my backbone as he struggled to break into my chest cavity.
 Just like the day before, we broke through the back of my chest wall together and entered the room.
-For a second time, I watched as the young giant swept the old folks away, after ensuring that they would be unharmed in the process.
+For a second time, I watched as the young giant swept the old folks away, after ensuring me that they would be unharmed in the process.

 It felt like the dawning of a new day.
 I now had a new canvas to write on!
 In that moment, I decided to stop publishing my money-losing magazine and get a regular job.
-I knew that if I wanted to be healthy and live long enough to accomplish something worthwhile in life, I would have to change my attitude, exercise regularly and improve my diet.
+I knew that if I wanted to be healthy and live long enough to accomplish something worthwhile in life, I would have to change my attitude, exercise regularly, and improve my diet.
 My idealistic stuff would have to take a back seat until I could afford to retire.
 Right now, I had a family and an economic future to think about.

 For days and weeks after this experience, whenever I was at home alone, I would imagine myself as the young giant who had stepped in to save the day for me.
 As I walked through the house, I would flex my muscles like a body builder and growl with the energy and power of the Hulk.
 I continued doing this for months after this profound experience until the change became permanent.